robbybrodie/preso/EXECUTIVE-INDEX.md

 ### Opening (30 seconds)

-> "Today I'm going to show you three things: First, the AI infrastructure you've already invested in and how powerful it is.
+> "Today I'm going to show you four things: First, the AI infrastructure you've already invested in and how powerful it is.
 Second, what Llama Stack provides and why it matters.
-Third, what AI agents are and how they'll transform automation work.
-By the end, you'll understand how we can use this technology to solve real business problems, starting with Chef to Ansible migration."
+Third, what AI agents are and how they work.
+Fourth, how x2Ansible puts this all together into a simple workflow that delivers 12x productivity improvement.
+By the end, you'll understand the complete solution from infrastructure to delivered value."

 ### Closing (1 minute)

 > "Let me summarize: You have enterprise-grade AI infrastructure with OpenShift AI 3 and NVIDIA GPUs.
 Llama Stack provides three critical capabilities - inference, knowledge, and agents.
-AI agents can automate 95% of work that previously required expensive experts.
-The x2Ansible migration project is our opportunity to put this infrastructure to work and demonstrate ROI.
-We're estimating 10x productivity improvement and payback within the first quarter."
+AI agents can automate 95% of work that previously required expensive experts. x2Ansible provides a 6-step guided workflow that takes engineers from Chef cookbook to production-ready Ansible in 2-3 hours, complete with documentation in a standardized Git repository.
+We're estimating 12x productivity improvement and payback within the first quarter."

 ---